Admissible-level $\mathfrak{sl}_3$ minimal models: The minimal model A2(3,2)

 \end{proposition} To confirm our choice of standard modules, we must show that the span of their characters carries a representation of the modular group $\mgrp = \ang{\mods, \modt \st \mods^4=\wun\ \text{and}\ (\mods \modt)^3 = \mods^2}$ and that their characters form a topological basis for the space of all characters of modules of $\awcat{3,2}$.

 The modularity is the subject of our next result.
 First, we propose the following action of $\mods$ and $\modt$ on the coordinates $\modcoords{\theta}{\zeta}{\tau} \in \CC \times \csub \times \HH$:

 Here, $\arg$ denotes any choice of complex argument, for example the principal one.
-It is easy to check, using $\arg(-\frac{1}{\tau}) = \arg(-1) - \arg(\tau)$, that this does indeed satisfy the defining relations of $\mgrp$. \begin{theorem} The modular S-transform of the standard $\themm$-module character \eqref{eq:rchar32sf} is given by
+It is easy to check, using $\arg(-\frac{1}{\tau}) = \arg(-1) - \arg(\tau)$, that this does indeed satisfy the defining relations of $\mgrp$.\footnote{The reader will no doubt recognise the action of $\mods$ and $\modt$ on $\theta$ as a somewhat strange-looking generalisation of the usual formulae familiar from rational models.
+The terms involving complex arguments seem to be necessary to deal with the unusual automorphy factor that results from transforming Dirac combs.} \begin{theorem} The modular S-transform of the standard $\themm$-module character \eqref{eq:rchar32sf} is given by